madianerivera/sample-actions-node/README.md

 # sample-actions-node
 # added workflow for semantic-release 2
-# not added ut for patch update
+# added ut for patch update